Are you interested in Economics as a possible major or minor?

 - Attendance policy:

-- You are expected to attend every class on time and are responsible for all
+- You should attend every class on time and are responsible for all

 - The grading will be straight letter grades: no plusses or minuses.
 Three